PhrozenByte/gh-workflow-immortality/README.md

 GitHub Workflow Immortality
 ===========================

-This GitHub action resp. the [`gh-workflow-immortality.sh` script](gh-workflow-immortality.sh) makes scheduled GitHub workflows immortal by force enabling disabled workflows.
+This GitHub action resp. the [`gh-workflow-immortality.sh` script](gh-workflow-immortality.sh) makes scheduled GitHub workflows immortal by force enabling workflows.

 GitHub will suspend scheduled triggers of GitHub workflows of public repositories that didn't receive any activity within the past 60 days.
 The scheduled triggers no longer run and you'll see the following error:

 > This scheduled workflow is disabled because there hasn't been activity in this repository for at least 60 days.

 The `gh-workflow-immortality.sh` script simply iterates all your GitHub repositories and force enables your workflows, so that the workflow's inactivity counter is reset.
 Your scheduled triggers will run indefinitely and your workflows won't ever get suspended by GitHub for inactivity (they are "immortal").
+The script will re-enable workflows that were previously disabled due to inactivity, but not workflows that were disabled manually.

+The script was written to run with [GNU Bash](https://www.gnu.org/software/bash/).
+It requires the [`sed`](https://sed.sourceforge.io/), [`curl`](https://curl.se/), and [`jq`](https://jqlang.github.io/jq/) command line tools to be installed.

 Made with :heart: by [Daniel Rudolf](https://www.daniel-rudolf.de/) ([@PhrozenByte](https://github.com/PhrozenByte)).
 GitHub Workflow Immortality is free and open source software, released under the terms of the [MIT license](LICENSE).